| 2014 Ohio Forage Performance TrialsAuthors:

 the CV is a function of the mean yield.
 So a higher CV will often occur

 where yields are low despite there being no increase in experimental error.
+Results reported here should be representative of what

 might occur throughout the state but would be most applicable under